Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Home is definitely among the best remote apps.
 Its primary function is to control Google Home and Google Chromecast devices.
 That means you’ll need one of those to make this work.
 Otherwise, it’s fairly simple.
 All you need to do is pick a show, movie, song, image, or whatever.
 You then cast it to your screen.
 It can’t do things like change the channel.
 It also can’t change the volume.
-However, you can change the volume on your phone and that has the same effect.
-It’ll only get better as time goes.
+However, you can change the volume on your phone, and that has the same effect.
+It’ll only get better as time goes on.
 The app is free.
 However, Google Home and Chromecast devices do cost money.

 The official Roku app is excellent for Roku owners.
 The app allows you to control pretty much everything on the Roku.
 All you’d need your actual TV remote for is volume.
 The remote with the Roku app comes with fast forward, rewind, play/pause, and navigation buttons.
 It also comes with a voice search.
 It’s not what you’d think of when it comes to TV remote apps because you don’t need an IR sensor to use it.
 However, those with a Roku don’t really need a full-fledged remote app anyway.
 The app is also free.

 Twinone Universal TV Remote